- 13 June 2019

 QIMR Berghofer Medical Research Institute

-Georgia Chenevix-Trench is the head of the Department of Genetics and Computational Biology, and of the Cancer Genetics Laboratory at the QIMR Berghofer.
-She is the author of more than 420 papers, and has been instrumental in the collection of public resources such as kConFab, the Australian consortium for research into familial breast cancer.
-She is the leader of the international Consortium of Investigators of Modifiers of BRCA1/2 (CIMBA), and a founding member of the Breast and Ovarian Cancer Association Consortia, which have identified over 200 novel breast and ovarian cancer susceptibility loci since the advent of genome-wide association studies.
+Georgia Chenevix-Trench has been at QIMR since 1986, with continued NHMRC Fellowship support since 1992.
+She is a Fellow of the Australian Academy of Sciences and of the Australian Academy of Health and Medical Sciences.
+She is the author of more than 450 peer-reviewed papers, and has been instrumental in the collection of public resources such as kConFab, the Australian consortium for research into familial breast cancer.
+She is the leader of the Consortium of Investigators of Modifiers of BRCA1/2, and a founding member of the Breast and Ovarian Cancer Association Consortia, which have identified almost 200 novel breast and ovarian cancer susceptibility loci since the advent of genome-wide association studies.
+The major focus of her current research is to determine the function of alleles associated with breast cancer risk, and to identify their target genes in breast and immune cells.
+However, she also likes to broaden her horizons and is currently investigating the role of genes involved in niacin metabolism in miscarriages and congenital birth defects.